Scaling the Orchestrator

 - If websockets are enabled, a connection should exist already b/t the client and backend.

-- FastAPI application begins watching redis pubsub channel for process updates from celery.
+- FastAPI application begins watching Redis pubsub channel for process updates from celery.

 - Celery worker picks up task from queue and begins executing.

-- On each step completion, it publishes state information to redis pubsub channel.
+- On each step completion, it publishes state information to Redis pubsub channel.

 - FastAPI application grabs this information and publishes it to the client websocket connection.